High-precision measurement of the W boson mass with the CMS experiment: Analysis strategy

-We have also developed an alternative \mw analysis approach that reduces the sensitivity to theoretical inputs by extracting \mw simultaneously with the angular distributions of the muon from the \PW boson decay.
-This procedure is based on the general parameterization of the production cross section of a spin-1 vector boson and its decay to leptons in terms of nine helicity states~\cite{mirkes:Wangular}.
+We have also developed an alternative analysis approach where \mw is extracted simultaneously with the angular distributions of the muon from the \PW boson decay.
+This procedure is based on the general parameterization of the production cross section of a spin-1 boson and its decay to leptons in terms of nine helicity states~\cite{mirkes:Wangular}.
 For each bin in the two-dimensional \ptw and \PW boson rapidity (\yw) space, and separately for the $\PW^+$ and $\PW^-$ bosons, each helicity component leads to a different \etaptmu distribution.
 We perform a differential analysis, encoding the variations of the helicity components as alternative templates fitted to the \etaptqmu distributions.
-While this method, referred to as ``helicity fit", reduces the measurement sensitivity to \mw, it provides a valuable cross-check of the nominal result by relaxing some assumptions about the \PW boson production and, hence, reducing the dependence of the analysis on theoretical predictions and their uncertainties.
+While this method, referred to as ``helicity fit", is less sensitive to \mw, it provides a valuable cross-check of the nominal result by relaxing some assumptions about the \PW boson production and, hence, reducing the dependence of the measurement on theoretical predictions.

-To validate the experimental and theoretical inputs of the measurement, we perform two \PZ boson mass measurements.
-First we extract \mz through a maximum likelihood fit to the \zmm dimuon mass distribution.
-Then we perform a ``\wlike measurement" of \mz using only one of the two decay muons, to mimic the conditions of the \mw measurement.
-We model \PZ and \PW boson production with predictions at the same perturbative accuracy and parameterize their independent uncertainties with a common strategy.
-Given the similarity between the \PZ and \PW production mechanisms, the predictions and their uncertainties can be validated by the \wlike \mz analysis, where the predicted \ptz distribution can be directly compared with the measured \ptmumu spectrum.
-These two measurements, validated by comparing them with the precise \mz value obtained at LEP, are a crucial step of our analysis procedure, ensuring the robustness of the \mw measurement.
+We validate the experimental and theoretical inputs of the measurement with two \mz determinations.
+First, we extract \mz through a maximum likelihood fit to the \zmm dimuon mass distribution.
+Then, we perform a ``\wlike measurement" of \mz using only one of the two decay muons, mimicking the conditions of the \mw analysis.
+We model the \PZ and \PW boson production and their associated uncertainties with a common parameterization and perturbative accuracy, allowing the \wlike \mz measurement to serve as a robust validation of the predictions and uncertainties relevant for the \mw determination.
+The consistency of these results with the precise \mz value obtained at LEP confirms the robustness of our \mw measurement.

 The vector-boson ($\PV=\PW$ or \PZ) mass and width are defined in the running-width scheme~\cite{Bardin:1988xt}.
 The analysis is conducted following the ``data blinding'' concept~\cite{Klein:2005di}: it is optimized on simulated event samples and a random offset, between $-500$ and 500\MeV, is applied to the \mw and \mz values until all the procedures are established.
 In the following sections we briefly discuss the most important aspects of the \mw measurement, with further details given in the Methods section (Section~\ref{sec:Methods}).